tyler-technologies-oss/forge-design-system/blog/2025-06-11-forge-extended/index.md

 ## Governance

-Each of these components are reviewed by the Tyler Forge governance board, which is responsible for approving new components and patterns for inclusion in the Forge ecosystem.
-The governance board is made up of members of the Tyler Forge core team, as well as representatives from divisions across the company who have demonstrated a commitment to the project and its goals.
+Each of these components are reviewed by the Tyler Forge frontend governance board, which is responsible for approving new components and patterns for inclusion in the Forge ecosystem.
+The governance board is made up of frequent contributors to Tyler Forge, as well as representatives from divisions across the company who have demonstrated a commitment to the project and its goals.

-If you're interested in influencing the direction of Forge, we encourage you to get involved with the governance board.
+If you're interested in influencing the direction of Forge, we encourage you to get involved with the frontend governance board.
 You can do this by participating in discussions, providing feedback on proposed components, and contributing to the development of new components.
+We meet regularly to discuss the direction of Forge, review proposed components, and discuss other general frontend development topics.
+If you're interested in getting involved, please reach out to us on Teams or via email, and we'll be happy to add you to the board.

 ## Contributing